lee2sman/decolonize-the-syllabi/README.md

 # Artist references

-*This is not a Comprehensive list, only inspiration for further research for academics seeking to increase representation in New Media Curriculum.
+*This is not a Comprehensive list, only inspiration for further research for academics seeking to increase representation in New Media Curricula.
-Based on work by Anandkumar, A., Moline, A., Guiton, P. S. (2020) , Atlas of Black Scholarship for Inclusive and Racially Diverse STEM
-Curricula – Volume I. QUBES Educational Resources. doi:10.25334/CEM2-HH58.
-I've added to their list but I'd consider this section to still be quite limited at this time.*
+The list was initially started based on a list by Anandkumar, A., Moline, A., Guiton, P. S. (2020) , Atlas of Black Scholarship for Inclusive and Racially Diverse STEM Curricula – Volume I. QUBES Educational Resources. doi:10.25334/CEM2-HH58.
+I've added to their list but I'd consider this section to still be quite limited at this time. **This section is the most in flux, should not be considered a definitive list of the most important artists, and should be reorganized!
+Many of these artists fit among many categories.**

 ### AR/VR
 - [Auriea Harvey](http://auriea.org/index.pl), 1/2 of production studio [Tale of Tales](http://www.tale-of-tales.com/index.php) - AR, 3d, Games, World Building, Storytelling - see [Sunset](http://tale-of-tales.com/Sunset/) and [The Graveyard](http://tale-of-tales.com/TheGraveyard/), was one of the earliest net artists - see [skinonskinonskin](https://anthology.rhizome.org/skinonskinonskin)